MrRiahi/Convolutional-Neural-Networks-Tensorflow/README.md

 # Convolutional-Neural-Networks
-In this repository, I build different image classification CNN models from scratch in Tensorflow.
+This repository implements the most famous image classification CNN models from scratch in Tensorflow.
-Results and codes will be updated in the future.
 The implemented models are:
 * ResNet50
 * MobileNetV1
 * MobileNetV2